Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 Step 1.
 Digitize your paperwork

-Say goodbye to archaic filing cabinets and say hello to your new best friend – the cloud.
-Keeping stacks of paper around your office is aesthetically unpleasant, takes up a lot of space, and can cause unnecessary risks such as lost or damaged files.
+Say goodbye to archaic paper filing cabinets and say hello to your new best friend—the cloud.
+Keeping stacks of paper, receipt books, and cash receipt journals around a minimalist office is aesthetically unpleasant, takes up a lot of space and creates clutter, and can cause unnecessary risks such as lost or damaged files.
 We all know just how easy it is to lose an important note amongst a pile of not-so-important ones.

-With online platforms like Google Drive, Dropbox, or Sharepoint all offering cloud-based file storage, there’s no longer the need to keep printed documents lying around.
-What’s more, paperwork digitized in this way becomes much more readily accessible to members of the team when they need to get to it – eliminating the hassle of folder-diving and keeping documents, PDFs, spreadsheets, and other files contained, secure, and organized.
+With online platforms like Google Drive, Dropbox, or Sharepoint all offering digital filing systems and cloud-based file storage space, there’s no longer the need to keep printed documents lying around.
+What’s more, paperwork digitized in this way becomes much more readily accessible to members of the team when they need to get to it—eliminating the hassle of folder-diving and keeping documents, PDFs, spreadsheets, and other files contained, secure, and organized.

 The creation and editing process also becomes substantially more streamlined for documents stored in this way, with the ability for teams to collaborate more quickly and effectively than they would if the process was handled through email.